jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/subcloud-deployment-with-local-installation-4982449058d5.rst

 .. rubric:: |context|

-Subcloud install is enhanced to support a local install option for Redfish supported servers that are ‘Prestaged’ with a valid Install Bundle.
+Subcloud install is enhanced to support a local install option for Redfish supported servers that are 'Prestaged' with a valid Install Bundle.
 A prestaging ISO can be built and downloaded outside of the maintenance window, i.e. to reduce the subcloud install time required during the maintenance window.

+Where Install Bundle refers to a valid OSTree repo, that will be available at /opt/platform-backup on the subcloud, and any container images and patches as required.

 Prestaging can be done manually or it can be automated by building a self-installing Prestaging ISO image using ``gen-prestaged-iso.sh``.

-The ``gen-prestaged-iso.sh`` accepts parameters that include Install Bundle components and produces a ‘Prestaging ISO’.
+The ``gen-prestaged-iso.sh`` accepts parameters that include Install Bundle components and produces a 'Prestaging ISO'.

 .. rubric:: |proc|